AI-SDC/SACRO-ML/docs/source/attacks/attribute.rst

 Usage
 -----

-To run the attribute attack, the feature encoding and the original unprocessed data must be included within the :py:class:`sacroml.attacks.target.Target` that is passed to the attribute attack object.
+To run the attribute attack, in addition to the usual processed data splits, the feature encoding and the original unprocessed data must be included within the :py:class:`sacroml.attacks.target.Target` that is passed to the attribute attack object.

 See the examples: